A Cold and Super-Puffy Planet on a Prograde Orbit: Discussion

 \subsection{TOI-4507 b in context}

 TOI-4507 b appears to be an interesting planet in several ways.
-Figure~\ref{fig:population} shows the results for the obliquity $\psi$ and its sky projection $\lambda$ along with those of other systems.
+Figure~\ref{fig:population} shows the results for the projected obliquity $\lambda$ along with those of other systems.
 The obliquity data were drawn from TEPCat\footnote{\url{https://www.astro.keele.ac.uk/jkt/tepcat/}} \citep{Southworth2011} and the age data were drawn from the NASA Exoplanet Archive \citep{Akeson2013,Christiansen2025}, both as of May 2025.
-Evidently, TOI-4507 b has the longest orbital period of any planet for which $\psi$ has been measured, and has the third-longest orbital period of any planet for which $\lambda$ has been measured [after HIP 41378 d \citep{Grouffal2022}, TIC 241249530 b \citep{Gupta2024}, and HD 80606 b \citep[e.g.,][]{Hebrard2010}].
+Evidently, TOI-4507 b has one of the longest orbital periods for which $\lambda$ has been measured, having the fourth-longest orbital period after HIP 41378 d \citep{Grouffal2022}, TIC 241249530 b \citep{Gupta2024}, and HD 80606 b \citep[e.g.,][]{Hebrard2010}.
 Here, we define Neptunes/sub-Saturns as the class of planets with $10<M_p/M_\oplus<90$, with the subclass of super-puffs having $\rho_p<0.3$ g/cm$^3$.